-1. At a company in developed markets, we will not support the reelection of the chair of the nomination committee if the board does not include at least two members of each gender.
+- 1. In general, at a company in developed markets, we will not support the re-election of the chair of the nomination committee if the board does not include at least two members of each gender. - 2.
+At a company in emerging markets, we will not support the election of the chair of the nomination committee if the board does not include at least one director of each gender.